Pyxus/fray/docs/getting_started/mod_input/index.md

     sequence_tree.initialize(sequence_tree)
 ```

-For this example I named the sequences after the move names for the sake of explanation.
-However, I recommend choosing names which describe the sequences rather than conceptually "coupling" the name to a specific move.
-Sequences generally stay the same while moves and their names are subject to change.
-I recommend using the fighting game [Numpad Notation](https://www.dustloop.com/w/Notation) as a naming convention.
+In this example, I've named the sequences after the moves for the sake of explanation.
+However, I recommend choosing names that describe the sequences rather than conceptually coupling the name to a specific move.
+This is because sequences generally stay the same while moves and their names are subject to change.
+A recommended naming convention is the Numpad Notation used in fighting games, which provides a clear and concise way to describe inputs using numbers that correspond to directions on a numeric keypad.
+You can find more information about Numpad Notation at https://www.dustloop.com/w/Notation.

 ### Understanding Negative Edge